-So, as I mentioned earlier, Pat runs a business called Overture Music and, he is a music teacher, guitarist, musician extraordinaire.
-Pat and I are currently learning Pro Tools together.
-Are you enjoying that process, Pat?
+David: You’re a music teacher, guitarist, musician extraordinaire and we’ve been learning Pro Tools together.
+Are you enjoying that process?

 David: Awesome.
 What sort of improvements do you think they should make to Pro Tools in future editions?